silverstripe/developer-docs/en/02_Developer_Guides/14_Files/02_Images.md

 Please refer to the [`ImageManipulation`](api:SilverStripe\Assets\ImageManipulation) API documentation for specific functions.

+See [file manipulation](./file_manipulation/) for more general ways that all files can be manipulated.

 ### Creating custom image functions

 You can also create your own functions by decorating the `Image` class.